 Marketing Tactic or Worthwhile

-Many vendors provide their customers an SLA as a guarantee, a way to make them feel better during the purchasing decision – i.e. it’s a marketing tool.
+Many vendors guarantee their customers an SLA to make them feel better about purchasing—it’s a marketing tool.

-I often advise my clients that SLAs are certainly something you want to research and understand when you are hosting some real infrastructure, otherwise, for small infrastructure or shared plans, it’s just not going to matter from a business perspective.
+I often advise my clients that SLAs are certainly something you want to research and understand when you are hosting real infrastructure; otherwise, for small infrastructure or shared plans, they will not matter from a business perspective.

-Notice I said nothing about the performance of your website.
-If your website’s performance should drop and/or the site even is offline, unless it is a DIRECT result of the host’s network connectivity (not your code, not the web server, or any other reason), then it is probably not covered by the SLA.
+Notice I said nothing about your website’s performance.
+Suppose your website’s performance drops and/or the site goes offline unless it is a direct result of the host’s network connectivity (not your code, not the web server, or any other reason).
+In that case, it is probably not covered by the SLA.

 How We Deal With Web Hosting Service Level Agreements